google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 EV Charging Compatibility

-Using the optional EV X-Stream Adapter, you can charge at Level 2 EV stations — a niche but genuinely useful feature for long-term road warriors.
+Using the optional EV X-Stream Adapter, you can charge at Level 2 EV stations — useful for long-term road warriors with access to public charging infrastructure.

 Dual Charging: AC + Solar

-Plug into a wall outlet and solar panels simultaneously, and the Delta 2 Max intelligently manages both inputs for the fastest possible charge.
+Plug into a wall outlet and solar panels simultaneously for the fastest possible charge — 0-80% in as little as 43 minutes under ideal conditions.

 Image Placement 03